hdgarrood/redmine_acts_as_taggable_on/README.md

 ## Status

+**Not quite ready for prime-time.**

-* No tests (working on it!)
+* No automated tests, yet (I'm working on it!)
 * No known bugs
 * Tested with Redmine trunk (as of 2013-09-05) only
 * Not yet used by any Redmine plugins in the wild

 ## Limitations

-This plugin cannot currently protect against situations where a plugin directly using `acts-as-taggable-on` has put the generated migration into its db/migrate, and the Redmine admin tries to uninstall it.
+This gem cannot currently protect against situations where a plugin directly using `acts-as-taggable-on` has put the generated migration into its db/migrate directory.
+If a user tries to migrate the plugin down by executing `rake redmine:plugins:migrate VERSION=0 NAME=redmine_foo_plugin`, the tables will still be dropped, regardless of whether other plugins are still using them.

 I'm in two minds about whether to fix this: one the one hand, it would require some nasty hackery, and it's no worse than the current situation.
 On the other,